beetbox/confuse/README.rst

 ------

 Confit is being developed by `Adrian Sampson`_.
 It’s not done yet, but you’re welcome to use it under the terms of the `MIT license`_.
-I’m building Confit to use it with a future version of `beets`_.
+I'm building Confit to use it with a future version of `beets`_.

 .. _ConfigParser: http://docs.python.org/library/configparser.html